sergiy-mykhailov/test-apollo-server/README.md

 ## Installation
-* You need Node.JS and MySQL installed on your server
+* You need Node.JS, MySQL and Docker installed on your server
 * Install dependencies: `npm install`
 * If you need special environment variables: rename the file `.env-example` to `.env` and set them there